-"planner" means a person who exercises skills and competencies in initiating and managing change in the built and natural environment in order to further human development and environmental sustainability as contemplated in section 2(a), and who is registered in one or more of the categories contemplated in section 13(4); "planning profession" means the persons registered in terms of section 13(4) as candidate planners, technical planners or professional planners; "prescribe" means prescribe by rule made by the Council or regulation made by 5 the Minister; "professional planner" means a person registered as a professional planner in terms of section 13(4); "register" when used as a noun, means the register referred to in section $8(2)(b)$; "registered persons" means persons registered as candidate planners, technical planners or professional planners in terms of section 13(4); "Registrar" means the person appointed as Registrar under section 8(1)(a); "sustainable development" means the integration of social, economic and environmental factors into planning, implementation and decision making so as to ensure that development serves present and future generations; "this Act" means the Planning Profession Act, 2001, and includes any regulation 15 or rule; and "voluntary association" means any voluntary association, organisation, institute, institution or other body of planners recognised by the Council in terms of section 17.
-20 Planning profession principles 2.
-The following principles apply to the Council and all registered persons and must guide the interpretation, administration and implementation of this Act: (a) Planning and the planning profession are areas of expertise which involve the initiation and management of change in the built and natural environment across a spectrum of areas, ranging from urban to rural and delineated at 25 different geographic scales (region, subregion, city, town, village, neighbourhood), in order to further human development and environmental sustainability, specifically in the fields of- (i) the delimitation, regulation and management of land uses; (ii) the organisation of service infrastructure, utilities, facilities and housing 30 for human settlements; and (iii) the co-ordination and integration of social, economic and physical sectors which comprise human settlements, 35 through the synthesis and integration of information for the preparation of strategic, policy, statutory and other development plans within the South African development context. (b) Planning must pursue and serve the interests of the public to benefit the present and future generations. (c) The Council and the planning profession must- (i) strive to achieve the transformation of the profession to ensure its 40 legitimacy and effectiveness; (ii) strive to achieve high standards of quality and integrity in the profession; (iii) promote the profession and pursue improvements in the competence of planners through the development of skills, knowledge and standards within the profession; and 45 (iv) promote environmentally responsible planning which will ensure sustainable development.
-50 CHAPTER 2
+"educational institution" means any educational institution which has a department, school or faculty of planning; "financial year" means a year ending on 31 March; "Minister" means the Minister responsible for the planning profession; "National Qualifications Framework" means the National Qualifications Framework as defined in section 1 of the South African Qualifications Authority Act, 1995 (Act No. 58 of 1995); "planner" means a person who exercises skills and competencies in initiating and managing change in the built and natural environment in order to further human development and environmental sustainability as contemplated in section 2(a), and who is registered in one or more of the categories contemplated in section 13(4); "planning profession" means the persons registered in terms of section 13(4) as candidate planners, technical planners or professional planners; "prescribe" means prescribe by rule made by the Council or regulation made by the Minister; 15 "professional planner" means a person registered as a professional planner in terms of section 13(4); "register" when used as a noun, means the register referred to in section 8(2)(b); "registered persons" means persons registered as candidate planners, technical planners or professional planners in terms of section 13(4); 20 "Registrar" means the person appointed as Registrar under section 8(1)(a); "sustainable development" means the integration of social, economic and environmental factors into planning, implementation and decision making so as to ensure that development serves present and future generations; "this Act" means the Planning Profession Act, 2001, and includes any regulation 25 or rule; and "voluntary association" means any voluntary association, organisation, institute, institution or other body of planners recognised by the Council in terms of section 30 Planning profession principles 2.
+The following principles apply to the Council and all registered persons and must guide the interpretation, administration and implementation of this Act: (a) Planning and the planning profession are areas of expertise which involve the initiation and management of change in the built and natural environment across a spectrum of areas, ranging from urban to rural and delineated at 35 different geographic scales (region, subregion, city, town, village, neighbourhood), in order to further human development and environmental sustainability, specifically in the fields of-(i) the delimitation, regulation and management of land uses; the organisation of service infrastructure, utilities, facilities and housing 40 for human settlements; and (iii) the co-ordination and integration of social, economic and physical sectors which comprise human settlements, through the synthesis and integration of information for the preparation of strategic, policy, statutory and other development plans within the South 45 African development context. (b) Planning must pursue and serve the interests of the public to benefit the present and future generations.
+The Council and the planning profession must- (i) strive to achieve the transformation of the profession to ensure its 50 legitimacy and effectiveness; (ii) strive to achieve high standards of quality and integrity in the profession; (iii) promote the profession and pursue improvements in the competence of planners through the development of skills, knowledge and standards within the profession; and tainable development.